Nowshin1077/Nowshin1077/README.md

 ▶️ My Current State:
 ---------------------
 Learning **Deep Learning** as well as doing some courses, and practice projects.
 I am also nurturing my problem-solving skill.
-All of my undergrad courses are completed but my final year project is still ongoing.
-Hopefully, our team will give defense very soon and we will be able to publish research paper based on our final year work.

 -------------------------------------------------------------------------------------------------------------------------------------------